China and the U.S. produce more impactful AI research when collaborating together: Abstract

 \section{Abstract}

-Artificial Intelligence (AI) has become a disruptive technology, promising to grant a significant economic and strategic advantage to the nations that harness its power.
+Artificial Intelligence (AI) has become a disruptive technology, promising to grant a significant economic and strategic advantage to nations that harness its power.
 China, with its recent push towards AI adoption, is challenging the U.S.’s position as the global leader in this field.
-Given AI's massive potential, as well as the fierce geopolitical tensions between the two nations, a number of policies have been put in place that discourage AI scientists from migrating to, or collaborating with, the other country.
-However, the extents of such brain drain and cross-border collaboration are not fully understood.
+Given AI's massive potential, as well as the fierce geopolitical tensions between China and the U.S., several recent policies have been put in place to discourage AI scientists from migrating to, or collaborating with, the other nation.
+Nevertheless, the extent of talent migration and cross-border collaboration are not fully understood.
 Here, we analyze a dataset of over 350,000 AI scientists and 5,000,000 AI papers.
-We find that, since the year 2000, China and the U.S.\ have been leading the field in terms of impact, novelty, productivity, and workforce.
-Most AI scientists who migrate to China come from the U.S., and most who migrate to the U.S. come from China, highlighting a notable brain drain in both directions.
-Upon migrating from one country to the other, scientists continue to collaborate frequently with the origin country.
-Although the number of collaborations between the two countries has been increasing since the dawn of the millennium, such collaborations continue to be relatively rare.
-A matching experiment reveals that the two countries have always been more impactful when collaborating than when each of them works without the other.
-These findings suggest that instead of suppressing cross-border migration and collaboration between the two nations, the field could benefit from promoting such activities.
+We find that since 2000, China and the U.S.\ have led the field in terms of impact, novelty, productivity, and workforce.
+Most AI scientists who move to China come from the U.S., and most who move to the U.S. come from China, highlighting a notable bidirectional talent migration.
+Moreover, the vast majority of those moving in either direction have Asian ancestry.
+Upon moving, those scientists continue to collaborate frequently with those in the origin country.
+Although the number of collaborations between the two countries has increased since the dawn of the millennium, such collaborations continue to be relatively rare.
+A matching experiment reveals that the two countries have always been more impactful when collaborating than when each works without the other.
+These findings suggest that instead of suppressing cross-border migration and collaboration between the two nations, the science could benefit from promoting such activities.